-From Colpoy's Bay village, one's eye is inevitably attracted at some point to the bright orange aluminum roofs of the Caframo Ltd. factory on the opposite side of the bay.
-However out-of-place this factory seems today as it sits on the country hillside just outside Wiarton, the same site must have been amazingly impressive in 1907 when the Wiarton Cement Works were constructed.
+From Colpoy's Bay village, one's eye is inevitably attracted at some point to the bright orange metal roofs of the Caframo Ltd. factory on the opposite side of the bay.
+This intriguing cluster of buildings actually hints at a dramatic past.
+It is built on the remains of a massive cement factory.
 Known initially as the Colonial Portland Cement Company, the firm was incorporated with $250 000 of capital in 1901 to create cement using stone from White Cloud Island (one of three islands at the mouth of Colpoy's Bay) and marl (a type of sandstone) found along the shore of the bay.
 The cement was created using a certain process patented in England in 1824 as "Portland Cement".
 According to the Portland Cement Association, 98% of the cement currently mixed in the US uses this formulation.

 Newspaper accounts of the day praised the factory's construction saying, "It is doubtful if an earthquake would jar the main building and long after the rest of us have vanished away these structures will probably remain."
 A very prophetic statement, indeed.

 Despite the tremendous size of the operation and the fanfare with which it was born, the Colonial Portland Cement Company suffered within an industry of excess production, falling prices and huge amalgamations.
 The company was forced to fold at the beginning of 1909.
 Always optimistic, the Echo newspaper exclaimed that the company "never had a fair chance" due to weak demand at the time production began.

 Wiarton's cement factory received a second chance for success when it was reorganized under the name "Crown Portland Cement Co." in June of 1909.
 Following extensive upgrades to improve efficiency, reduce costs and, ultimately, compete with other cement firms, the cement factory began running again at the end of July.